We’re an independent, non-statutory body that regulates fundraising across the charitable sector in England, Wales and Northern Ireland.

 We were established in 2016, following widespread concern about how charities contact donors and potential donors.

-Over the summer of 2015, Sir Stuart Etherington, Chief Executive of the National Council for Voluntary Organisations, led a government-commissioned review into the self-regulation of charity fundraising.
+Over the summer of 2015, Sir Stuart Etherington, former Chief Executive of the National Council for Voluntary Organisations, led a government-commissioned review into the self-regulation of charity fundraising.
 The review took evidence from stakeholders in order to identify what changes are required to rebuild public trust in fundraising by charities.

 We assumed responsibility for regulating fundraising from 7 July 2016.